Skip to main content

 Light therapy, or phototherapy, is the use of specific devices to treat changes in mood that are especially common during the fall and winter months.

 While typically used as a treatment for Seasonal Affective Disorder (SAD), or the “winter blues”, there is some evidence to suggest it might also be beneficial for people who experience low moods for other reasons.
+With regular use, most people who experience benefits do so within the first week or two.

 1 hour Loan without a Referral